velexi-corporation/VLXI-Cookiecutter-Julia/README.md

    2. Add the public key as a GitHub Deploy key.

-      From the package GitHub repository, navigate to "Settings" > "Deploy keys" (in the "Security" section of the side menu).
+      * From the package GitHub repository, navigate to "Settings" > "Deploy keys" (in the "Security" section of the side menu).

-      Add a deploy key named `Julia Documenter`.
+      * Enable "Allow write access"

-   3. Add the private key as a GitHub Secret.
+   3. Add the private key as a GitHub Secret for GitHub Actions.

-      From the package GitHub repository, navigate to "Settings" > "Secrets" (in the "Security" section of the side menu).
+      From the package GitHub repository, navigate to "Settings" > "Secrets and variables"
+      > "Actions" (in the "Security" section of the side menu).

       Add a repository secret named `DOCUMENTER_KEY`.